Bekaboo/dot/.config/nvim/README.md

 ├── lua
 │   ├── core                    # files under this folder is required by 'init.lua'
 │   │   ├── autocmds.lua
-│   │   ├── general.lua         # options and general settings
+│   │   ├── opts.lua            # options and general settings
 │   │   ├── keymaps.lua
 │   │   └── modules.lua         # bootstraps plugin manager and specifies which modules to include
 │   ├── modules                 # all plugin specifications and configs go here